See Wai Hun: Early life and education

-Wai Hun pursued a bachelor's degree in accounting at Tunku Abdul Rahman University College.
-Halfway through, she enrolled to a computer science program in Sedaya College.
-She later earned her bachelor's degree in business computing from the University of Winnipeg.
-She graduated as a gold medalist from the University of Winnipeg for being the best graduate in her year.
+Wai Hun studied accounting at Tunku Abdul Rahman University College.
+Part of the way through the course, she transferred to a computer science program at Sedaya College.
+Eventually, she completed her bachelor's degree in business computing at the University of Winnipeg, graduating first in her class and earning a gold medal.

 Career

 Wai Hun started her career as a consultant at Ernst & Young.
-She soon switched to a position of a business analyst at Sistemaju before joining Sapura to develop and implement business intelligence solutions.
+She subsequently switched to a business analyst position at Sistemaju before joining Sapura to develop and implement business intelligence solutions.
 At Sapura, Wai Hun met John Lim, a Malaysian software developer who would eventually become the Chief Technological Officer of JurisTech.

 Wai Hun and John Lim started Natsoft(M) Sdn Bhd, the parent company of JurisTech in 1997 amidst the Asian Financial Crisis.
 Their company was initially poised to sell data mining, AI, and data analytics tools and services to banks.
-However, the initial offering was not successful because the markets weren't ready for data mining and AI solutions at the time.
-Another factor that influenced this is the Asian Financial Crisis, which was the reason why hardly any company could afford such services.
+However, the initial offering was not successful because the markets were not ready for data mining and AI solutions at the time, and additionally, few companies could afford such services in the immediate aftermath of the Asian Financial Crisis.
 Then Wai Hun and John Lim decided to offer debt collection and litigation software to cope with existing market needs.
-This new approach was an instant success for her.